On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Preliminaries

 \subsection{Quantum dilogarithm functions}

 We will consider the following variant of Faddeev's quantum dilogarithm functions\,\cite{F, FKV}.
-All the result in this section are essentially due to Kashaev; and we include a proof for the readers' convenience.
+All the result in this section are essentially due to Kashaev and some of them could also be found in \cite{CM}.
+For the readers' convenience, we also include a proof here.

 Let $r\geqslant 3$ be an odd integer.
 Then the following contour integral

 defines a holomorphic function on the domain where the contour is